 This page explains how we care for somebody when we believe they are in the last days of life.
-We understand this can be a difficult time and hope this page will answer some of the questions you may have.
+We understand this can be a difficult time and hope this leaflet will answer some of the questions you may have.

 You may have known for some time that your loved one is dying, or the news may come as a shock.
-The medical and nursing team will explain what to expect and discuss what matters most to your loved one and those important to them at this time.
+The medical and nursing teams will explain what to expect and discuss what matters most to your loved one and those important to them at this time.

 They will involve you and your loved one (where possible) in the development of a personalised care plan to ensure that we provide them with the best possible care.
 At UCLH we call this the ‘Excellent Care in Last Days of Life Care Plan’.